SIM Swapping

 Insider-corruption vector

-The substantive operational pattern is that the attacker substantively pays a mobile-carrier institutional employee — substantively a retail-store employee, a customer-service-representative, or a back-office account-management employee — to substantively perform the SIM transfer in the institutional employee's substantive ordinary course-of-business operational pattern.
-The substantively documented institutional record across the post-2018 period substantially includes multiple federal-court indictments against AT&T, T-Mobile, and Verizon retail-and-call-centre personnel — including the substantively documented 2018 Michael Terpin SIM-swap case (substantially involving an AT&T retail-store employee), the substantively documented 2020 cohort of T-Mobile retail-store and call-centre indictments, and substantial subsequent additions.
+The operational pattern is that the attacker pays a mobile-carrier institutional employee — a retail-store employee, a customer-service representative, or a back-office account-management employee — to perform the SIM transfer in the employee's ordinary course of business.
+The documented record across the post-2018 period includes multiple federal-court indictments against AT&T, T-Mobile, and Verizon retail and call-centre personnel — including the 2018 Michael Terpin SIM-swap case (involving an AT&T retail-store employee), the 2020 cohort of T-Mobile retail-store and call-centre indictments, and additional subsequent cases.

 Account-credential-compromise vector

-The substantive operational pattern is that the attacker substantively obtains the victim's online-carrier-account credentials — substantively through phishing, credential-stuffing from prior data-breach material, or adjacent compromise vectors — and substantively performs the SIM transfer through the victim's online-carrier-account self-service portal.
-The substantive operational substance of this vector substantially depends on the carrier's substantive customer-account portal having permitted self-service SIM transfer without substantive additional authentication beyond the basic account credentials — an institutional design pattern substantially common across the 2015–2022 period and substantially constrained by post-2022 carrier institutional reforms.
+The operational pattern is that the attacker obtains the victim's online-carrier-account credentials — through phishing, credential-stuffing from prior data-breach material, or adjacent compromise vectors — and performs the SIM transfer through the victim's online-carrier-account self-service portal.
+The operational substance of this vector depends on the carrier's customer-account portal having permitted self-service SIM transfer without additional authentication beyond the basic account credentials — a design pattern common across 2015–2022 and substantially constrained by post-2022 carrier reforms.

 Documented operational deployments

 Confirmed Joel Ortiz federal conviction (2018–19).
-The substantively documented federal prosecution of Joel Ortiz, then a 20-year-old college student in Boston, Massachusetts, for substantively conducting approximately forty SIM-swap-attack operational deployments across the 2018 period that substantively produced approximately $7.5 million in stolen cryptocurrency, was the institutional first-felony-conviction case for SIM-swap-attack operational conduct in the United States.
-Ortiz pleaded guilty in February 2019 and was substantively sentenced to ten years in California state prison.
+The federal prosecution of Joel Ortiz, then a 20-year-old college student in Boston, Massachusetts, for conducting approximately forty SIM-swap operational deployments across the 2018 period that produced approximately $7.5 million in stolen cryptocurrency, was the institutional first-felony-conviction case for SIM-swap conduct in the United States.
+Ortiz pleaded no contest to 10 felony counts in Santa Clara County Superior Court on 31 January 2019 and was sentenced to ten years in California state prison on 19 April 2019.4

 Confirmed Michael Terpin civil case (2018–present).
-The substantively documented 2018 SIM-swap attack against cryptocurrency entrepreneur Michael Terpin — substantively conducted by an AT&T retail-store employee — substantively produced approximately $24 million in stolen cryptocurrency.
-Terpin's substantive subsequent civil litigation against AT&T (filed 2018, ongoing settlement-related litigation across the post-2020 period) has been the institutional reference case for the substantive question of mobile-carrier institutional liability for SIM-swap operational deployment.
+The 2018 SIM-swap attack against cryptocurrency entrepreneur Michael Terpin — conducted by an AT&T retail-store employee — produced approximately $24 million in stolen cryptocurrency.
+Terpin's subsequent civil litigation against AT&T (filed August 2018, C.D.
+Cal.
+No. 2:18-cv-06975; the Ninth Circuit reversed in part on 30 September 2024, with trial set for March 2026) has been the institutional reference case for the question of mobile-carrier institutional liability for SIM-swap operational deployment.5

 Confirmed Jack Dorsey Twitter SIM-swap (August 2019).
-The substantively documented 30 August 2019 SIM-swap-attack operational deployment against Twitter co-founder and then-CEO Jack Dorsey — substantively producing approximately fifteen minutes of attacker-control over Dorsey's @jack Twitter account through the substantive Twitter-SMS-publishing feature — was the substantively most-documented public-figure SIM-swap case.
-The institutional Twitter response across the post-2019 period substantially included the discontinuation of the Twitter-SMS-publishing feature.
+The 30 August 2019 SIM-swap operational deployment against Twitter co-founder and then-CEO Jack Dorsey — producing approximately fifteen to thirty minutes of attacker control over Dorsey's @jack Twitter account through the Twitter-SMS-publishing feature — was the most-documented public-figure SIM-swap case.
+The Twitter response across the post-2019 period included the discontinuation of the SMS-publishing feature.

 Confirmed Cryptocurrency-investor cohort (2017–2022).
-The substantively documented post-2017 wave of SIM-swap attacks against cryptocurrency-investor victims substantially produced approximately $300 million in documented stolen-cryptocurrency losses across the period.
-The institutional pattern substantially involved the substantive operational targeting of cryptocurrency-exchange accounts secured with SMS-based two-factor authentication, with the substantive operational consequence that the attacker substantively obtained access to the victim's exchange account and substantively transferred the cryptocurrency holdings to attacker-controlled wallets.
+The post-2017 wave of SIM-swap attacks against cryptocurrency-investor victims produced approximately $300 million in documented stolen-cryptocurrency losses across the period.
+The pattern involved the operational targeting of cryptocurrency-exchange accounts secured with SMS-based two-factor authentication, with the consequence that the attacker obtained access to the victim's exchange account and transferred the cryptocurrency holdings to attacker-controlled wallets.

 Confirmed REACT Task Force institutional response (2018–present).
-The substantively documented Regional Enforcement Allied Computer Team (REACT) Task Force — the institutional cooperative law-enforcement vehicle established by the Santa Clara County District Attorney's Office and substantially expanded across the post-2018 period — has been the principal institutional vehicle for the prosecution of SIM-swap operational deployments.
-The substantively documented REACT Task Force institutional record across the post-2018 period substantially includes approximately 100 SIM-swap-related federal-and-state prosecutions.
+The Regional Enforcement Allied Computer Team (REACT) Task Force — the cooperative law-enforcement vehicle established by the Santa Clara County District Attorney's Office and expanded across the post-2018 period — has been the principal institutional vehicle for the prosecution of SIM-swap deployments.
+The documented REACT Task Force record across the post-2018 period includes approximately 100 SIM-swap-related federal-and-state prosecutions.

 Federal Communications Commission rulemaking

-The substantively documented November 2021 FCC notice of proposed rulemaking on SIM-swap and port-out fraud — substantively published as Protecting Consumers from SIM Swap and Port-Out Fraud (FCC 21-128) — was the principal substantive federal-regulatory engagement with the SIM-swap operational pattern.
-The substantive 2023 FCC institutional rules substantially required mobile carriers to implement substantively-defined customer-authentication procedures before authorising SIM transfers; substantially required customer notification of SIM transfer requests; and substantially established institutional reporting requirements for SIM-swap-related incidents.
+The 30 September 2021 FCC notice of proposed rulemaking on SIM-swap and port-out fraud — Protecting Consumers from SIM Swap and Port-Out Fraud (FCC 21-128) — was the principal federal-regulatory engagement with the SIM-swap pattern.
+The 2023 FCC rules required mobile carriers to implement defined customer-authentication procedures before authorising SIM transfers; required customer notification of SIM-transfer requests; and established institutional reporting requirements for SIM-swap-related incidents.2

 Federal criminal prosecution framework

-The substantive institutional federal criminal prosecution framework for SIM-swap operational conduct substantially involves the application of the Computer Fraud and Abuse Act of 1986 (18 U.S.C. § 1030) for the substantive unauthorised access to the victim's online accounts, the wire fraud statute (18 U.S.C. § 1343) for the substantive transmission of fraudulent communications across state lines, and the aggravated identity theft statute (18 U.S.C. § 1028A) for the substantive unauthorised use of the victim's identity.
-The substantively documented post-2018 federal-prosecution institutional record has substantially produced approximately fifty SIM-swap-related federal convictions across the period.
+The institutional federal criminal prosecution framework for SIM-swap operational conduct involves the application of the Computer Fraud and Abuse Act of 1986 (18 U.S.C. § 1030) for unauthorised access to the victim's online accounts, the wire fraud statute (18 U.S.C. § 1343) for the transmission of fraudulent communications across state lines, and the aggravated identity theft statute (18 U.S.C. § 1028A) for the unauthorised use of the victim's identity.
+The documented post-2018 federal-prosecution record has produced approximately fifty SIM-swap-related federal convictions across the period.7

-- Federal Communications Commission, Protecting Consumers from SIM Swap and Port-Out Fraud, FCC Notice of Proposed Rulemaking, 18 November 2021.
+2. Federal Communications Commission, Protecting Consumers from SIM Swap and Port-Out Fraud, FCC Notice of Proposed Rulemaking (WC Docket 21-341), adopted and released 30 September 2021.

-- Lily Hay Newman, The Sad Tale of an Encrypted Email Provider Caught Up in a SIM Swap Crime, Wired, March 2020 — substantial subsequent institutional commentary.
+9. Lily Hay Newman, The Sad Tale of an Encrypted Email Provider Caught Up in a SIM Swap Crime, Wired, March 2020 — subsequent commentary.

-- Michael McGuire and Samantha Dowling, Cyber Crime: A Review of the Evidence, UK Home Office Research Report 75, October 2013 — the substantive pre-2017 institutional foundation literature.
+10. Michael McGuire and Samantha Dowling, Cyber Crime: A Review of the Evidence, UK Home Office Research Report 75, October 2013 — the pre-2017 institutional foundation literature.